GOOD NEWS WORTH A SECOND LOOK

-In her book, Hunt & Gather: The Healing Powers of Whole Grains, Lean Meat, and Prayer, Jennifer recounts how doctors told her she would never have children and need surgery, to now, living a full and healthy life.
+In her book, Hunt & Gather: The Healing Powers of Whole Grains, Lean Meat, and Prayer, Jennifer recounts how doctors told her she would never have children and needed surgery to now living a full and healthy life.

 'My Tree Stand Is My Chapel'

-On this chilly winter morning, Jennifer Lalli climbs in her tree stand before dawn with bow and arrow ready – patiently waiting.
+On a chilly winter morning, Jennifer Lalli climbs into her tree stand before dawn with bow and arrow ready – patiently waiting.
 With no deer in sight, Jennifer pulls out her Bible – although she loves going to church with her husband Chris, she sees this tree stand as her chapel.

 "It's a place where I can go and be alone and really talk to God and not just talk to God, but look out among the beauty and enjoy the peacefulness," Lalli said.
 "And once I started to really pray for others in the tree stand, that's when things started changing in our lives."